 NOTE: Mask Visibility icon has been moved from the Layers tool to the Viewer Toolbar.

 When applying brush strokes with the Magic Brush on an image, Capture One will automatically fill in the area of similar pixels to the ones covered by the stroke.
-This enables a fast way of masking areas and objects of similar colors (including grey scale).
+This enables a fast way of masking areas and objects of similar colors (including gray scale).

 The Magic Brush works additively, allowing you to continue making brush strokes on other areas of your image in order to get the mask you need.